 Not useful, unless a large epigastric mass is present or on endoscopic ultrasound study.

-CT is currently the staging modality of choice because it can help identify the primary tumour, assess for the local spread, and detect nodal involvement and distant metastases 1.
+CT is currently the staging modality of choice because it can help identify the primary tumor, assess for the local spread, and detect nodal involvement and distant metastases 1.

 Demonstration of lesions facilitated by negative contrast agents (water or gas):